 when to plant a vegetable garden huntsville

-Walker County TX gardening about 6 years ago
+Walker County Texas gardening over 6 years ago

 Which is better for lowering blood pressure?
 Potassium Citrate or Potassium Gluconate?

-Walker County TX human health 8 months ago
+Walker County Texas human health 11 months ago

 My potatoes have small pimples on the skin which I am told is caused by root knot nematodes.
 Are the potatoes damaged this way still edible?